 Replacing Settle Plates with Active Air Sampling

-The most universally applied method for cleanroom classification is the one suggested in 1963 by Federal Standard 209 of the USA.
-In this standard the number of particles equal to and greater than 0.5 µm is measured in one cubic foot of air.
-This count is then used to classify the room (1 particle = class 1; 10 particles = class 10…).
-In the same period, scientific publications concerning healthcare facilities suggested that airborne particles carrying micro-organisms associated with human disease were usually found in the 4-20 µm equivalent diameter range.
-This contamination can be detected by settle plates.
+The most universally applied method for cleanroom classification is one suggested in 1963 by US Federal Standard 209.
+In this standard, the number of particles ≥0.5 µm is measured in one cubic foot of air.
+This count is then used to classify the room (e.g., 1 particle for Class 1; 10 particles for Class 10, etc.).
+In the same period, scientific publications regarding healthcare facilities suggested that airborne micro-organisms associated with human disease were typically found in the 4–20µm diameter range.
+This microbial contamination can be detected by settle plates.

-Historically, cGMP guidelines highlighted their expectations concerning a microbiological continuous process monitoring in A and B grades (FDA guideline_2004 and Annex 1_2008) by referring to settle plates because no other technology was easily available.
-Unfortunately, settle plates are a non-validatable method as it is simply based on the physical principle of the downfall of a particle on a surface.
-We will discusses the using active air sampling versus passive air settle plate monitoring in routine environmental monitoring.
+Historically, cGMP guidelines highlighted their expectations around microbial continuous process monitoring in A and B grades (FDA guideline_2004 and Annex 1_2008) by referring to settle plates, because no other technology was easily available.
+Regrettably, settle plates are a non-validatable method.
+This webcastwill discuss current scientific knowledge around active air/automated vs. passive air/settle plate microbial monitoring as part of a routine environmental monitoring procedure.

 - Review of current scientific literature influencing microbial cleanroom monitoring

 - Comparison of the effectiveness of settle plates vs. active air sampling